Home > How to Tips

 English Français Deutsch やまと Español Português

-Summary: This post coming from iBoysoft tells you how to fix Microsoft Excel crashes on Mac running macOS Sonoma, macOS Monterey, macOS Big Sur, and other earlier macOS versions.
-Besides, iBoysoft MagicMenu is highly recommended which removes unwanted apps within several clicks.
+Summary: This post tells you how to fix Microsoft Excel crashes on Mac running macOS Sequoia, Sonoma, macOS Monterey, macOS Big Sur, and other earlier macOS versions.
+Besides, iBoysoft MagicMenu is highly recommended when you want to remove unwanted apps within several clicks.

 Excel crashes on macOS Sonoma